ansible/ansible/docs/docsite/rst/network/user_guide/platform_frr.rst

-.. _vyos_platform_options:
+.. _frr_platform_options:

 ***************************************
-VyOS Platform Options
+FRR Platform Options
 ***************************************

-This page offers details on connection options to manage VyOS using Ansible.
+This page offers details on connection options to manage FRR using Ansible.

 .. contents:: Topics